Frique/VVV/README.md

 - Skip apt-get update?
 - Make provision.sh:tools_install() lighter
 - Add empty database .sql sample for new projects
+- Optionally add a WP admin user to new database imports

 ### Adding a project
 1. Existing DB: Put your .sql in **./database/backups**